CodeStory/code-story-blog/_posts/2011-11-16-foobarqix.markdown

 Keep the same rules as above with a couple of changes.
 In this case, the number 3 becomes Foo, 5 becomes Bar, and 7 becomes Qix.

-Your code must run in a jvm, if you're doing fancy stuff explain us how to run your code.
+Your code must run in a jvm.
+If you're doing fancy stuff explain us how to run your code.
 Just send an URL pointing to a public github repository and anything you want us to know about you to [qualif@code-story.net](mailto:qualif@code-story.net) before December 16th 2011.

 Be inventive, be pragmatic, write beautiful code, impress us, show us you want to code with us.